Seven Pitfalls with Agile or Scrum Methods

 Misunderstandings about Scrum still abound.

-We will present common pitfalls seen in teams already applying Scrum; meaning teams using Scrum as an empirical process, holding the meetings as described in the Scrum guide, and producing all expected artefacts.
+We will present common pitfalls seen in teams already applying Scrum; meaning teams using Scrum as an empirical process, holding the meetings as described in the Scrum guide, and producing all expected artifacts.

 We want to increase your awareness and reflect how you can become better Scrum experts.
 We exhort you to eliminate these misunderstandings in your projects.